kudima03/WebApi/README.md

 QUICK START
 -----------
-Just clone this repository and run it via Visual Studio or compile solution and run in WebApi/Release/netcoreapp3.0/WebAPI.exe
+Just clone this repository and run it via Visual Studio or compile solution and run WebApi/Release/netcoreapp3.0/WebAPI.exe